BettinaSDe/frontend-nanodegree-feedreader/README.md

 # HOW TO USE THIS REPOSITORY:

+Clone or download my repository.
+For rapid use, click on index.html and see the Jasmine test results at the bootom of this page.
+Play around with app.js to see how your Jasmine test results alter.
+You can add additional tests.
+For more information about Jasmine, visit: [Jasmine](http://jasmine.github.io/) The dev hints are a must: https://devhints.io/jasmine

 # Project Overview

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+In this project students were given a web-based application that reads RSS feeds.

 ## Why this Project?